MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

     }
 ```

-If needed, it is possible to emulate an optional parameter by using a union type with `null`.
-In this example this is achieved with the line `"type": ["string", "null"],`.
+If needed, it's possible to emulate an optional parameter by using a union type with `null`.
+In this example, this is achieved with the line `"type": ["string", "null"],`.

 ```json
 {